List of Tomb Raider media: Tomb Raider: Obsidian (Cancelled)

+Possible Amazon reboot

-In January 2023, MGM sister company Amazon Studios secured the rights to a new Tomb Raider film, with Dmitri M. Johnson and his company dj2 Entertainment attached to produce.
+In January 2023, MGM sister company Amazon Studios (now known as Amazon MGM Studios) secured the rights to a new Tomb Raider reboot film, with Dmitri M. Johnson and his company dj2 Entertainment attached to produce.
 The film was intended to be interconnected with a television series from Phoebe Waller-Bridge and a video game from Crystal Dynamics, forming a Tomb Raider shared universe and franchise.

 Television

 Revisioned: Tomb Raider (2007)

 In 2007, an animated series based on the character was produced and broadcast by GameTap as part of a series of re-imaginings of popular video game series.
 Titled Revisioned: Tomb Raider, the series voiced by Minnie Driver ran between May and June 2007.
 Multiple noted animators and writers were involved with the series, including Peter Chung, Warren Ellis, Gail Simone and Jim Lee.
 While the production team had great creative freedom, they were given a basic guideline for the character by the developers so that Lara would not do anything out of character.